zchking/docs/pages/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio.md

 **Hieu Mai**

 Currently working as a senior full-stack developer for KMS Technology, Hieu Mai is one of the developers behind Katalon Studio.
-With 5 years’ experience in Desktop & Mobile applications development and automation testing, Hieu brings this expertise to develop Katalon Studio.
+With 5 years' experience in Desktop & Mobile applications development and automation testing, Hieu brings this expertise to develop Katalon Studio.

 Contact him at [hieumai@kms-technology.com](mailto:hieumai@kms-technology.com)